cindyhalim/scheduler/README.md

 ## Final Product

-The basic features of this app includes: creating, editing, and deleting a new interview appointment on different days.
+The basic features of this app include: creating a new interview appointment and editing and deleting existing interview appointments on different days.
 !["Basic Features"](https://github.com/cindyhalim/scheduler/blob/master/assets/basic_features.gif?raw=true)

 In addition, Websockets has been implemented to allow live updates between multiple users.